dekarrin/ictiobus/docs/ictcc.md

 ## Debugging Specs

-When creating a new programming language, a variety of issues can be encountered, such as inadvertantly creating ambiguous grammars, strange DFAs, and unepxected parsing actions, to name a few.
+When creating a new programming language, a variety of issues can be encountered, such as inadvertently creating ambiguous grammars, strange DFAs, and unexpected parsing actions, to name a few.
 To aid with the debugging of language specifications, ictiobus provides several tools.

 As part of the process of creating an LR parser, a deterministic finite automaton is constructed from the input language's grammar.
 Some of the errors LR parsers report will refer to the states of this DFA.
 The -D/--dfa flag to ictcc will make it output the DFA for examination.
-Output will include the name of its, the LR items that state is associated with, and a list of transitions to other states.
+Output will include each state of the DFA, with its name, the LR items that the state is associated with, and a list of transitions from that state to other states.
 While somewhat complicated to look over, it can be helpful to trace a parser's path through a DFA to see where things have gone wrong.

 Not every type of parser ictiobus supports uses a DFA, but all of them use a parsing table.
 This table informs the parser what action it should take based on the next token of input it sees; for LL(k) parsers, this is which grammar rule to select, and for LR parsers, this is whether to shift, reduce to some symbol, accept the input string, or error.
-This table can printed by passing ictcc the -T/--parse-table flag.
+This table can be printed by passing ictcc the -T/--parse-table flag.

 Both the DFA and the parse table output will have symbols that were not directly defined by the language spec (and in fact, are reserved and forbidden from being